miyako/4d-plugin-zip/README.md

 New
 ---

-Pass 1 to as the fourth parameter to ignore files and folders whose name begins with a dot.
+You can instruct the plugin to ignore files and folders whose name begins with a dot.

+You can specify the compression level (1 to 9).

+You can compress an empty folder.

+When you compress a folder, the top-level folder name is included in the path.

 Example
 ---